-Because it’s the OEM’s decision to make a choice whether to include a disable feature for Secure Boot, or a way to update keys, PC’s can effectively be “locked” to one certain OS without the option to install a different OS.
+Because it is the OEM’s decision whether or not to include a disable feature for Secure Boot, or a way to update keys, PC’s can effectively be “locked” to one certain OS without the option to install a different OS.
 This would not affect usability for most people, but for “techies” and “geeks” (such as myself) this poses a very real problem.
 Canonical and Red Hat wrote a white paper addressing these issues.
 Microsoft wrote an article in their blog that clarifies Microsoft’s requirements regarding Secure Boot.
 Microsoft insures that an option to turn off Secure Boot in x86 PC’s setup must be present to be Windows 8 certified.
 However, that option will not be present in ARM processors (as of this writing).
-Meaning that, if the specifications are not changed, equipment that use ARM processors, i.e. Netbooks, will be “locked” to using Windows 8 if it was installed at the time of purchase.
+Meaning that, if the specifications are not changed, equipment that use ARM processors, i.e. netbooks, will be “locked” to using Windows 8 if it was installed at the time of purchase.

 This could be a very real threat for those who choose to run an alternate OS, and could be difficult for those who are not technically inclined.